naturaltime/naturaltimealliance/readme.md

-# Alliance for Natural Time Zones
+# International Alliance for Sustainable Local Time

 Very basic site, with extra comments for easier reading by non-technical eyes.